 The British Standards Institute (BSI) provide organizations from all sectors with best practice solutions and standards that represent and support the needs of business and society in the UK and worldwide.

 ELECSA started out as a joint venture between FENSA and the BBA to deliver an independent, no nonsense, certification scheme for tradesmen who undertake domestic electrical installation work.
 Such independent certification is required by Government as evidence that you are competent to undertake electrical work in accordance with the Building Act 1984, and specifically Approved Document P “Electrical safety in Dwellings”.
 Elecsa is now part of Certsure.

-Benchmark are a certification organisation accredited by UKAS.
-Benchmark started out specialising in heating engineers, but is now increasingly certifying electricians for Domestic Installer and Part P work prior to them becoming part of NAPIT.
+Benchmark – now part of NAPIT are a certification organisation accredited by UKAS.
+Benchmark started out specialising in heating engineers, but was now increasingly certifying electricians for Domestic Installer and Part P work prior to them becoming part of NAPIT.